-- Student responses will vary by students' individual problem-based questions.
-Student responses may include: - My question "Does a patient have rights to tissue that's removed from their body?" led me to a source called "Do We Own Our Bodily Tissues?" in The Voice of San Diego.
-And, it is credible because the author is a medical expert and the information is relevant to my selected inquiry question because it discusses the various issues inherent in tissue ownership. - o I learned fundamental means "forming a necessary base or core" and innumerable means "too many to be counted."
+- Student pairs discuss the homework from the previous lesson. - Student responses will vary based on their individual research questions/problems and research conducted.
+Students should use the language of the research steps in discussion. - My question "Why do people engage in genocide?" led me to a source called "Why Genocide?" in The Humanist.
+And, it is credible because the author, Fred Edwords, is a prominent speaker on issues of international humanitarian action. - I learned fundamental means "forming a necessary base or core" and innumerable means "too many to be counted." - Consider collecting students' homework to assess the progress of their research.